Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control

 \section{Functional Cost Rotations}

-Making a Lyapunov stability argument on FOCP \eqref{eq:FOCP} requires the cost functional $\mathcal L\left[ \rho_k,\vect \pi\right]$ to satisfy \eqref{eq:Lbound}.
+Making a Lyapunov stability argument on problem \eqref{eq:FOCP} requires the cost functional $\mathcal L\left[ \rho_k,\vect \pi\right]$ to satisfy \eqref{eq:Lbound}.
 Following the arguments of Lemma \ref{Lem:EquivalenceToClassic}, one can readily observe that, in general, for MDP \eqref{eq:MDP} to be well-posed, the MDP stage cost {$L-L_0$} cannot be strictly positive.
 As a result, when recasting a given MDP \eqref{eq:MDP} in its equivalent functional form \eqref{eq:FOCP} using identity \eqref{eq:MDP:FOCP}, the resulting functional stage cost $\mathcal L\left[ \rho,\vect \pi\right]$ cannot be positive for all probability measures $\rho$, such that \eqref{eq:Lbound} cannot hold.
-This challenges by construction the application of classical Lyapunov stability to general MDPs.
-As detailed in Lemma \ref{Lem:EquivalenceToClassic}, a ``classic rotation" in the form \eqref{eq:LinearRotation} does not address that issue in general.
+This challenges by construction the extension of classical Lyapunov stability to general MDPs.
+As a result, a classic rotation in the form \eqref{eq:LinearRotation} is not applicable in general.

 Fortunately, it is possible to tackle these difficulties by adopting a more general cost rotation than \eqref{eq:LinearRotation}.
-More specifically, we will consider functional cost rotations in the form:
+More specifically, we will consider functional cost rotations of the form: